apeirora/audit-log-poc-for-otel/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/apeirora/audit-log-poc-for-otel)](https://api.reuse.software/info/github.com/apeirora/audit-log-poc-for-otel)

-# Audit Log proof of concept for OpenTelemetry
+# Audit Log Proof of Concept for OpenTelemetry

-Audit-logging with OTel - how could this work?
+This proof of concept is part of an effort to make OpenTelemetry fit for audit logging purposes.
+We are building an end-to-end scenario to refine the challenges and requirements for audit logging in OTel and to showcase potential solutions.

+Read about the entire idea at [open-telemetry/community#2409](https://github.com/open-telemetry/community/pull/2409).

-## About this project
+## About This Project

 This PoC scenario provides an easy setup of an [OpenTelemetry Demo](https://opentelemetry.io/docs/demo/) environment to test how log messages are delivered through multiple different systems.